Estimated reading time: 5 minutes

 The Executed Contract

 Once both parties have agreed to the terms of the offer, and the seller has signed the offer and communicated acceptance, an offer becomes an executed contract.
 You’ll need to address the next steps quickly in order to close on time.
+This is generally the second step along the way.

 Deliver the Earnest Money